 Our group got to Upper Antelope Canyon midday (1:30pm) and were able to catch the deep purple and orange hues the canyons are known for.
 This was a totally different experience than if you were to come during a peak sun hour (when the sun is highest in the sky) for the bright orange sunbeams.

 I loved the dark hours of the later tour.
 The dimness made for a more quiet and intimate experience.
 Even though the canyon was overflowing with people, I felt alone—and it was the kind of solitude that keeps you lost in thought.
 It was a peaceful feeling.
 I was only brought back to reality when our guide would chimed in every now and then to discuss the history of the canyon and explain where to stand for the best photos.

 Each look at the canyon was another experience on its own.
 The different hues, the way the sun hits the top of the canyon, the light that shines through, the spiral of the walls, the deepness of the carvings—it was all so magical.
 It’s insane the way Upper Antelope Canyon was carved by wind and water.
 It’s humbling to be able to witness the works of Mother Nature over thousands of years.
-I don’t think I blinked throughout the entire tour, everything was so beautiful, I didn’t want to miss anything.
+I don’t think I blinked throughout the entire tour; everything was so beautiful and I didn’t want to miss a thing.

 Things to Know: